ufidon/netpro/labs/lab07/README.md

 2. **Instructions**:

-   For each step below, investigate the output on both the client and the server, describe your findings.
+   For each step below, 🎏  investigate the output on both the client and the server, describe your findings.
    - Run `s1.py`, access it from a browser such as Google Chrome with url: `http://127.0.0.1:8080`.
      - What is the HTTP method sent to the server?
 Describe the interesting headers you found.
      - Can you send HTTP methods other than GET through the browser without client-side script?
-     - POST methods are usually sent using HTML forms.
-Modify `s1.py` so that it can respond with a login page [index.html](./code/index.html) when access `http://127.0.0.1:8080/index.html`.
+   - POST methods are usually sent using HTML forms. 🎏 Modify `s1.py` so that it can respond with a login page [index.html](./code/index.html) when access `http://127.0.0.1:8080/index.html`.
        - Fill the login page then submit
-   - Browser restricted methods can only be sent via JavaScript, such as using the fetch API or XMLHttpRequest. forms.
-Modify `s1.py` so that it can respond with a full methods page [allmethods.html](./code/allmethods.html) when access `http://127.0.0.1:8080/allmethods.html`.
+   - Browser restricted methods can only be sent via JavaScript, such as using the fetch API or XMLHttpRequest. forms. 🎏 Modify `s1.py` so that it can respond with a full methods page [allmethods.html](./code/allmethods.html) when access `http://127.0.0.1:8080/allmethods.html`.
-     - Click each button and explained what you observed
+     - 🎏 Click each button and explained what you observed
      - Which methods are successful?
 Which methods are failed?
 Why?
-       - 👉 Hint: Use WireShark to find out failed methods are NOT sent out by the browser at all.
+       - 👉 Hint: watch browser's console, one of the `Developers tools`.
-       - Or watch browser's console of `Developers tools`.
+       - Or use WireShark to find out failed methods are NOT sent out by the browser at all.

 ### **Task 3: Secure the HTTP Server with SSL/TLS**
 1. **Goal**: Add SSL/TLS encryption to `the server you updated in Task 2` using the `ssl` library to transform it into an HTTPS server.